pixelcmtd/CWishlist_win/OVERVIEW.md

 ## 7ZipLib
 A customized version of the SevenZip "API" by Igor Pavlov for LZMA.
 (removed because we don't use LZMA anymore)
-## BetterWindows
-The new window system for the frontend, it's not done nor working...
-## BetterWindows.Test
-A few tests for BetterWindows that show that it's broken.